scverse/napari-spatialdata/README.md

 Clone repo and `pip install -e .`.
 Run examples e.g. `python shape_regions.py` or via notebook for the shape export function.

+More documentation on usage will be added later on.

+Expect breaking changes.

 ## Installation

 You can install `napari-spatialdata` via [pip]: